 - CAR 10: The dates should be state in the following format: (DD/MM/YYYY).
-Dates of the starting of the project activity and the starting of the credit period were not complete, it was informed only the month and year, May 2005 and January 2007 respectively.
+Dates of the starting of the project activity and the starting of the credit period were not complete, it was informed only the month and year.
 There was inconsistent information along the PDD.
 For the credits estimative, it was informed that the starting date will be in October 2006 and in Section C it was informed January 2007.
 To close out CAR 10, PDD was revised.
-Starting date of the project activity was informed as 1st May 2005 and starting date of the first credit period as 1st October 2006.
+The starting date of the project activity was informed as 19th July 2005 and starting date of the first credit period as 10th November 2006.
 CAR 10 was closed out.